eclipse-theia/theia-website/src/docs/tree_widget.md

 ];
 ```

 This business model needs to be mapped to a hierarchy of tree nodes.
 These are objects that satisfy  the `TreeNode` interface, which primarily provides the `id` and `parent` properties.
-Each node in the tree is required to have an `id` that is unique within the tree _(Note: expect strange effects if your `id`s are not unique!)._ The `parent` property can be `undefined` initially, and will be managed by the utiltiy functions described below.
+Each node in the tree is required to have an `id` that is unique within the tree _(Note: expect strange effects if your `id`s are not unique!)._ The `parent` property can be `undefined` initially, and will be managed by utiltiy functions within the `CompoiteTreeNode` namespace, which are described below.

 Since the `TreeNode` interface lacks a `children` property, it is only suitable for leaves in the tree.
 For container nodes, we need to use the interface `CompositeTreeNode` instead.

 But still, neither `TreeNode`, not `CompositeTreeNode` provide any way to reference our own data.
-Therefore, it is common practice to define custom sub-interfaces for the tree nodes.
+To address this, it is common practice to define custom sub-interfaces for the tree nodes.

-Let us provide these sub-interfaces along with type-checking functions and a mapping function that can create tree nodes from a given business model object:
+Let us provide these sub-interfaces along with type-checking functions:

 ```typescript
 export interface ExampleTreeNode extends CompositeTreeNode {